Salting: ~2 weeks

 To sun-dry, remove the umeboshi from the jar and place onto a drying tray, bamboo/straw mat or another similar type of mat that allows airflow, to dry.
 Make sure to leave space in between the fruits.
 Squeeze the liquid out of the shiso leaves and spread the leaves out on the tray to dry too.
 Bring in the tray at night, returning the plums to the umesu brine and then repeat for 3 days total.

 After sun-drying, transfer the ume back into clean jars (or your original vessel) and distribute some of their brine (umesu aka plum vinegar) for long-term storage.
-They no longer not need to be completely submerged, in fact some recipes keep the umesu seperate from the umeboshi from this point forward.
+They no longer not need to be completely submerged, in fact some recipes keep the umesu separate from the umeboshi from this point forward.
 However, we recommend keeping them in a little brine for flavor.
 Store at room temperature.
 Bottle any excess umesu and use in dressings and marinades!

 STEP FOUR: AGING